 See recommended hotels arrow_forwardTanjung Gemok and Mersing are the two main mainland jetties for Tioman Island.
 While Mersing has been the traditional departure point for decades, Tanjung Gemok offers four measurable advantages for travellers from the Klang Valley and central Peninsular Malaysia.

-From Kuala Lumpur via the newer LPT2 East Coast Highway versus the older route to Mersing.
+From Kuala Lumpur via the newer LPT1 East Coast Expressway versus the older route to Mersing.

 Approximately 56 km of sea distance — significantly shorter than Mersing's longer route.